windirstat/windirstat/README.md

 visually separate by coloring and other means allows you to see literally at a glance what the space hogs are and where to dig deeper.

-The directory tree is simultanously shown as a treelist and as a treemap.
+The directory tree is simultaneously shown as a tree list and as a treemap.
 One can effortlessly gain an impression of the proportions on the hard disk(s).

 ### Major features

 * 3 views, Directory tree, Treemap and Extension list, coupled with each other,
 * Built-in cleanup actions including Open, Delete, Show Properties,
-* User defined cleanup actions (command line based),
+* User-defined cleanup actions (command line based),
 * Language is English by default; further translations can be added as resource DLLs,
 * Online-Help,